eparey/pesci/wiki/Input-Files.md

 #load CellRanger(-like) directory in scanpy
 data = sc.read_10x_mtx('Cragig_sparse_matrix/')
-data.layers['counts'] = data.X.copy() #in this case we know for sure that data.X are raw counts, so we store it in the count layer
+data.layers['counts'] = data.X.copy() #in this case we know that data.X are the raw counts, we store it in the counts layer

 #load cluster annotations and add to the object
 cluster_assignments = pd.read_csv('data/Cragig_cell_id.tsv', sep='\t', index_col=0, usecols=[0, 1])